schochastics/networkdata/README.md

     <https://github.com/mallaham/Shakespeare-Plays>
   - Some networks from <http://konect.uni-koblenz.de/>

+The package contains 976 datasets.

 A list of all datasets can be obtained with

 ``` r
 data(package = "networkdata")
 ```

-So far, the package contains 976 datasets.
+Alternatively, use the function `show_networks()` to get a list of datasets with desired properties.

 **Feel free to add your own datset via a pull request**